Know When to Transplant Seedlings: Signs to Check. Steps to Take.

 • If your plants are in one container, cut between the roots, so each plant has a distinct root ball.

-• Transplant each plant into a hole that is deep enough to easily hold the root ball without crowding or stuffing it into a hole.
+• Transfer each plant into a hole that is deep enough to easily hold the root ball without crowding or stuffing it into a hole.
 Press the soil in around the roots to get rid of air pockets.

 • If you're using peat pots, make sure the hole is deep enough to fully cover the rim of the peat pot to keep the pot from wicking moisture away from the roots.